“Our anxiety does not empty tomorrow of its sorrows, but only empties today of its strengths.”

 Anxiety disorders can present in a lot of different ways, however therapy has been shown to be the most effective treatment for anxiety, as it addresses the cognitive, behavioral, and affective pieces of anxiety.
 In therapy, I can help you identify the underlying causes of your anxiety, explore ways to challenge anxious thoughts, and identify positive coping strategies.

-If you are looking to work on your anxiety, please click below to get in touch with me.
+If you are looking to work on your anxiety, please click below to get in touch.